Fashion Promotion alumna talks about her career journey

 — Tiwi Ndoro, BA (Hons) Fashion Promotion graduate

-In October 2021, Tiwi showcased her work ‘Woke: Denim Style, Protest & Self-Expression - From MLK to BLM’ as part of the British Textile Biennial.
+After winning the Creative Lancashire award for fashion, Tiwi had her own exhibition at the British Textile Biennial, Tiwi’s whole project was ‘Woke: Denim Style, Protest & Self-Expression - From MLK to BLM’.
 Talking about her greatest achievement since University, Tiwi said: “It was amazing to be given such an opportunity by Creative Lancashire.
 It’s amazing to be able to bring light to a topic that is so symbolic to black history and civil rights, which is something I'm super passionate about.”

 Reflecting on her lasting memories at UCLan, Tiwi said: “I had such a great experience, and I wouldn’t change a thing.
 I made such amazing friends and learnt so much about myself and who I want to be in the process.”